OpenEducationAnalytics/OpenEducationAnalytics/modules/module_catalog/Ed-Fi/Readme.md

 ## How to contribute  - TO-DO AYUNA

-Sample copy:

 The OEA Ed-Fi Data Integration Module [welcomes contributions](https://github.com/microsoft/OpenEduAnalytics/blob/main/docs/license/CONTRIBUTING.md).

-This module was developed by []().
-This module was developed by [Analytikus](https://www.analytikus.com/) in collaboration with [e-abclearning](https://www.e-abclearning.com/) and [Kwantum Analytics](https://www.kwantumedu.com/).
+This module was co-developed by [EdGraph](https://edgraph.com/) and Microsoft [Open Education Analytics](https://openeducationanalytics.org/).

+[EdGraph](https://edgraph.com/) is a platform for aggregating data from various systems into a unified operational datastore, aligned with the Ed-Fi standard.

+Their contributions to the Ed-Fi module, developed in collaboration with OEA, demonstrate their expertise in Ed-Fi education data standards, providing valuable open-source tools that enable educational organizations to streamline their data integration and analytics initiatives while leveraging the OEA framework.

+For organizations seeking open-source education analytics solutions, EdGraph is a trusted partner that offers a range of managed services, analytics solutions, and data validation modules built on the OEA framework.
+Their expertise in Ed-Fi education data standards, demonstrated through their collaboration with Microsoft and recognition as an "OEA Advanced Partner," positions them as a valuable resource for educational institutions looking to accelerate their data integration and analytics initiatives.

-The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/) - with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.
+The architecture and reference implementation for all modules is built on [Azure Synapse Analytics](https://azure.microsoft.com/en-us/services/synapse-analytics/), with [Azure Data Lake Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction) as the storage backbone, and [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) providing the role-based access control.

-EdWire, ... sample copy: a leading data analytics company, provided their expertise in learning analytics, while e-abclearning, a specialist in e-learning solutions, contributed their knowledge and experience with Moodle LMS.
-Together, they developed a powerful and effective tool that accelerates the analytics journey for educational institutions using Moodle as their LMS.

 ## Legal notices